JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kotlin-toolchain.md

 # Build and run the Android app
 $ kotlin run -m android-app

-# When no module is specified, the tool asks you to choose one
+# When no module is specified,
+# the tool lists the available application modules
 $ kotlin run

-Multiple modules are available to run, please choose:
-❯ androidApp
-  desktopApp
-  iosApp
-  webApp
+ERROR: There are several matching application modules in the project.
+Please specify one with the '--platform' or '--module' option.

+Runnable application modules:
+  android-app: android
+  ios-app: iosArm64 iosSimulatorArm64 iosX64
+  jvm-app: jvm
 ```

 Kotlin Toolchain runs the appropriate build task and launches the application on the corresponding platform.

-## Work with the project in the IDE
+## Work on a project in IntelliJ IDEA or Android Studio

-To  the project directly, you can open it in IntelliJ IDEA or Android Studio.
+To work on the project directly, you can open it in IntelliJ IDEA or Android Studio.
 You can pre-install the necessary plugins:

 * [Kotlin Toolchain plugin](https://plugins.jetbrains.com/plugin/31850-kotlin-toolchain)